oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     $ <copy>kubectl -n eureka port-forward svc/eureka 8761:8761</copy>
     ```

-   Open a web broswer to [http://localhost:8761](http://localhost:8761) to view the Eureka web user interface.
+   Open a web browser to [http://localhost:8761](http://localhost:8761) to view the Eureka web user interface.
 It will appear similar to the image below.

    ![Eureka web user interface](images/obaas-eureka.png)